 How State and Local Labor Agencies Can Protect Immigrant Workers

-This checklist is designed to give concrete steps that agencies can take to protect immigrant workers who come forward to report violations.
-It is also a tool that worker and community organizations and legal non-profits can use in discussions with their agency partners.
+This checklist and briefs are designed to give concrete steps that agencies can take to protect immigrant workers who come forward to report violations.
+They are also a tool that worker and community organizations and legal non-profits can use in discussions with their agency partners.